A picture with symbols on the subject of accessibility. Next to it the lettering: BFSG in the museum?

 Why audio guides at all?

-Based on the audio installation "A World in Fragments" by Elisabeth Sprenger, which was specially designed for Schauplatz Brunngasse, we discuss how audible content - from audio guides and sound installations to innovative podcasts - can contribute to experiencing art and culture in a new and fascinating way.
+Building on the audio installation “Eine Welt in Fragmenten” by Elisabeth Sprenger—designed specifically for the Brunngasse venue —we discuss how audio content—from audio guides and sound installations to innovative podcasts—can help people experience art and culture in a new and fascinating way.

-We talked about new technical possibilities.
+During the process, we discussed new technical possibilities.
 From artificial intelligence in museums to augmented reality and beyond.
-Audio-Cult, for example, can be used to create an audio guide with AI.
-Simply enter a text and audio is automatically generated using artificial intelligence.
-It is also possible to use the voice of the speaker for different languages.
-This makes it possible to copy and translate an original recording into a foreign language.
+With Wonnder (formerly Audio-Cult), for example, you can create an audio guide using AI.
+Simply enter a text, and audio is automatically generated using artificial intelligence.
+It’s also possible to use the same narrator’s voice for different languages.
+This allows for a copy and translation into a foreign language based on an original recording.

 But which approach is right for my museum?
-It is worth reflecting on the specific challenges and context.
-Other questions were:
+Here, it’s worth reflecting on the specific challenges and context.
+Other questions included:

 • What are the advantages and disadvantages of an audio guide?